jesseinc92/newsly-backend/README.md

   - Provides a front-page overview of the newest stories available on the platform.
 - GET - /articles/search
   - Returns a list of articles published under a specific section category (i.e. sports, business, world news), or a list of articles pertaining to a keyword search term (i.e. elections, pizza, oceanography)
+- GET - /articles/read/[articleId]
+  - Returns a single article based on

 User
 - *GET - /user/[username]